Effect of Quantum Information Scrambling on Bound Entangled States: Effect of QI scrambling on bound entangled states

-In Fig. \ref{f5}, the interaction strength $D$ is fixed at $D=0.6$ and the parameter $\epsilon$ varies.
-For the parameter $\epsilon=0.5$, it is found that negativity (N) and CCNR criterion both exist in the state, which implies that the bound entanglement and the free entanglement both exist in the state for the selected parameter values.
-From the discussion of the previous section, it is found that the state is separable for the value $\epsilon = 1$, which is shown in Fig. \ref{f12}.
-On the contrary fig. \ref{f5} depicted that negativity (N) and CCNR criterion are incremented in the state with the forward movement of time for the parameter $\epsilon = 1$ and the interaction strength $D=0.6$.
-This result concludes that both the bound entanglement and the free entanglement are developed in the separable portion of the state, and the state becomes totally entangled.
-The maximum value of negativity (N) and CCNR criterion is amplified very slowly with the further increment of the value of $\epsilon$, which can be observed in Fig. \ref{f5}.
+In figure \ref{f5}, the interaction strength $D$ is fixed at $D=0.6$ and the parameter $\epsilon$ varies.
+For the parameter $\epsilon=0.5$, it is found that negativity (N) and CCNR criterion both attend in the state, which implies that the bound entanglement and the free entanglement both exist in the state for the selected parameter value.
+From the discussion of the previous section, it is found that the state is separable for the parameter value $\epsilon = 1$, which is shown in figure \ref{f12}.
+On the contrary, figure \ref{f5} depicted that negativity (N) and CCNR criterion are incremented in the state with the forward movement of time for the parameter $\epsilon = 1$ and the interaction strength $D=0.6$.
+This result concludes that the bound entanglement and the free entanglement both are developed in the separable portion of the state, and the state becomes entirely entangled.
+The maximum value of negativity (N) and CCNR criterion is amplified very slowly with the further increment of the value $\epsilon$, which can be observed in figure \ref{f5}.